How to get over him for good, and move on

 One of the biggest words of advice I was given during a break up was to create newness – that we cannot heal in the environment which made us sick.

 The point is to create newness in your life.
 Get your mind stimulated away from the toxicity of your previous relationship.
-You shouldn’t leave yourself at a point of only holding your head above water – get your damn self a boat and start rowing to shore, girl!
+You shouldn’t leave yourself at a point of only holding your head above water – get yourself a boat and start rowing to shore, girl!

 memorabilia is self-sabotage – stow it or get rid of it